ktsu2i/course-/README.md

   - Approve/Reject courses requested by professors
   - Check the update records of each course
   - Filter courses by course name, semester, and year

+## Challenges while developing the app
+- Find the best solution for user authentication
+  - I needed to manage the user table in local, so professors involved in this project suggested me to search open-source IAM and consider pros and cons to decide what we use.
+  - Eventually, those who will work on projects for TUJ in the future can also access the user table and easily implement user authentication systems.

 ## Tech Stack
 - TypeScript